Bensalem, PA DUI Attorney

 Local Courts Where Your Case May Be Heard

 Your DUI case will most likely be heard in a district court.
 There are 18 such courts throughout Bucks County.
 However, only two of them are in Bensalem.
-So, if you’re arrested for DUI in Bensalem, no matter where you’re from, one of these two courts will likely be where your case will be heard.
+So, if you’re arrested for DUI in Bensalem, no matter where you’re from, one of these courts will likely be where your case will be heard.

 The Bucks County website provides the location of these courts.
 In addition, it provides information about the judges presiding over these courts (as of July 9, 2019):